Flat Topological Bands and Eigenstate Criticality in a Quasiperiodic Insulator

-Recent work on twisted graphene heterostructures has opened up new platforms to study strongly correlated physics, including correlated insulators \cite{cao2018correlated}, superconductivity \cite{cao2018SC,yankowitz2019SC}, and Chern insulators \cite{spanton2018FciTbg,knapp2019fractional,sharpe2019emergent}.
-Various proposals for realizing flat topological bands in these systems have followed \cite{zhang2019flat,chittari2019gatetune,wu2019topological,wolf2018substrate, tong2017topological,san2014electronic, lian2019flat, ledwith2019fractional,song2019all}.
+Recent work on twisted graphene heterostructures opened up new platforms to study strongly correlated physics, including correlated insulators \cite{cao2018correlated}, superconductivity \cite{cao2018SC,yankowitz2019SC}, and Chern insulators \cite{sharpe2019emergent,pixley2019ferromagnetism,polshyn2020electrical}.
+Proposals for realizing flat topological bands in these systems have followed \cite{zhang2019flat,chittari2019gatetune,wu2019topological,wolf2018substrate, tong2017topological,san2014electronic, lian2019flat, ledwith2019fractional,song2019all}.
 It was also recently shown in Refs.~\onlinecite{MASM, MASM_chiral} that the incommensurate effect of the twist could be emulated by a quasiperiodic potential.
 Consequently, a class of models, dubbed magic-angle semimetals, show similar phenomena to twisted bilayer graphene (e.g., the formation of minibands and the vanishing Dirac cone velocity) at or near an eigenstate phase transition.
-Similarly, in order to understand the theory for fractional Chern and $\mathbb{Z}_2$ insulators in incommensurate systems and how eigenstate criticality can play a role, it is essential to build a simple model to study theoretically and realize experimentally.
-This notion of flat band engineering with incommensuration can find broad applicability outside twisted heterostructures, including ultra-cold atomic gases and metamaterials (e.g., photonic waveguides, microwave resonators, and topo-electric circuits).
+Similarly, to understand the theory for fractional Chern and $\mathbb{Z}_2$ insulators in incommensurate systems and how eigenstate criticality plays a role, it is essential to build a simple model to theoretically study and experimentally realize.
+The notion of flat band engineering with incommensuration has broad applicability outside twisted heterostructures, including ultra-cold atomic gases \cite{kennedy2013spin, huang2016experimental, wu2016realization} and metamaterials~\cite{susstrunk2015observation,lustig2019photonic,peterson2018quantized,imhof2018topolectrical}.

+In this letter, we study a minimal model for a two-dimensional topological insulator with a quasiperiodic potential to find a controllable route to create flat topological bands and induce quantum phase transitions beyond the Landau-Ginzburg paradigm, as there is no spontaneous symmetry breaking involved.
+These transitions represent a universality class beyond the Altland-Zirnbauer classification of random matrices for disordered systems~\cite{Altland-1997,yamakage2013criticality}.